 - 5.1 The University encourages its students to take part in recognized outbound exchange programmes during their study period.
-Credit transfer/Module exemption may be granted for modules completed successfully in a partner institution of the University, i.e. institutions which have signed an agreement with HSUHK. - 5.2 Credit transfer/Module exemption pertinent to outbound exchange programme will not be counted towards the limit applicable to senior-year entrants as stipulated in S6 of P.52.
+Credit transfer/Module exemption may be granted for modules completed successfully in a partner institution of the University, i.e. institutions which have signed an agreement with HSUHK. - 5.2 Credit transfer/Module exemption pertinent to outbound exchange programme will not be counted towards the limit applicable to senioryear entrants as stipulated in S10.